md-naim-hassan-saykat/bapil/research/AI_Governance_Literature_Review.md

 ## Purpose

-This document reviews major developments in AI governance, responsible AI, policy intelligence, digital government, and public sector innovation.
-The objective is to identify frameworks, principles, and best practices that may inform the development of the Bangladesh AI Policy & Innovation Lab (BAPIL).
+This document provides a structured review of major developments in AI governance, responsible AI, policy intelligence, digital government, and public sector innovation.
+Its objective is to identify concepts, frameworks, principles, and international best practices that may inform the development of the Bangladesh AI Policy & Innovation Lab (BAPIL).

 ## Key Research Questions